coashby/orfaqs/docs/how-to-guides/discover-proteins-with-orfaqs.md

 ----

 The CLI allows you to:
-- Input one or more genomic sequences in FASTA file format.
+- Input one or more genomic sequences in *FASTA* file format.
 - Input a single genomic sequence as a contiguous, unbroken string.
+- Specify run configurations using a JSON formatted file or string.

 ### Using FASTA Files as Input
 ```